1 min read

 One-on-One Coaching

 One-on-one coaching is individualized and highly focused.
-A coach will advise individuals on skills that need to be improved or learned, provide situational advice, and act as a sounding board.
+A coach will advise individuals on skills that need to be improved or learned, provide situational approach and advice, and act as a sounding board.
 As such, this type of coaching can be just as beneficial for a middle manager who is highly ambitious and shows an aptitude for increased responsibility as it is for a middle manager who is struggling.

 High Potential Coaching